-Gross mismanagement of the Ebola crisis by CDC and health officials around the country has left many Americans wondering what steps they need to take to prevent getting infected.
-Some of the key questions facing concerned citizens revolve around the concepts of self quarantine and social distancing.
+Some of the key questions facing concerned citizens revolve around the concepts of self-quarantine and social distancing.

-Despite the CDCs efforts it has missed vital opportunities to contain the virus and we are now facing the potential for a widespread pandemic on U.S. soil.
-There are no protocols in place for medical professionals to follow, no systematic approaches in place to deal with this type of large scale disaster, and no significant attempts at controlling the spread of this contagion.
-The American public can and should expect that each week will bring more infections and death.
+Despite best efforts, the CDC and other health care agencies could miss vital opportunities to contain a virus or outbreak and face the potential for a widespread pandemic on U.S. soil.
+There are no protocols in place for medical professionals to follow, no systematic approaches in place to deal with these types of large scale disasters, and the American public can and should expect that each week will bring more infections and death.

-The time to make preparations for a worst-case scenario is now.
+When outbreak cases continue to climb, or if the contagion comes close to your community, the time to make preparations for a worst-case scenario is immediate.
 The following are six key warning signs you should be looking for.
-When these events come to pass or you see these signals, you should strongly consider implementing a self quarantine lockdown:
+When these events come to pass or you see these signals, you should strongly consider implementing a self-quarantine lockdown:

 - Emergency officials say they have the situation under control, but more cases continue to pop up.